-The work of American abstract painter Jeff Elrod is based on the combination and interweaving of digital and analog practices.
-In his large-scaled formats, he uses basic editing programs like Photoshop or Illustrator and adopts their typical forms of digital imagery.
+The work of American abstract painter Jeff Elrod (b.
+1966) is based on the combination and interweaving of digital and analogue practices.
+Working in large-scale formats, he uses basic editing programs like Photoshop or Illustrator and adopts their typical forms of digital imagery.
 Elrod then transposes these computer designs on canvas by using 'classical' techniques such as painting, drawing or spraying, sometimes even printing them directly onto the canvas.
 His works thereby capture a moment when analogue and digital production clash, connecting the profound history of painting, abstraction and digital movement.
 In a recent series of works, Elrod alienates initially computer-generated drawings into blurry, vague images that eliminate any coherence.

 Selected Institutional Exhibitions

-Darren Almond, Tauba Auerbach, Mark Barrow & Sarah Parke, Jeff Elrod, John Houck, Navid Nuur, Albert Oehlen, Michael Raedecker, Ida Tursic & Wilfried Mille, Kelley Walker, Christopher Wool, Toby Ziegler
+Darren Almond, Tauba Auerbach, Mark Barrow & Sarah Parke, Jeff Elrod, John Houck, Navid Nuur, Albert Oehlen, Michael Raedecker, Tursic & Mille, Kelley Walker, Christopher Wool, Toby Ziegler

 Galerie Max Hetzler Berlin | Paris 2014